Mitt Romney, Mike Kennedy battle for Utah Senate seat: A look at the candidates

 Since 2013, Mike Kennedy has served as a state representative in Utah.
 But the 49-year-old has held many jobs, including practicing law and medicine.

-Despite Mitt Romney’s notoriety, Kennedy forced a June runoff between the two candidates at the state GOP convention in April, finishing ahead of the former presidential nominee.
+Despite Romney’s profile, Kennedy forced a June runoff between the two candidates at the state GOP convention in April, finishing ahead of the former presidential nominee.
 But as The Spectrum reported, winning over the votes of Utahns is a different process than delegates at the Republican convention.

 Kennedy’s main focus in the U.S. Senate would be the deficit, according to The Spectrum.
 He said a climbing deficit “would be our greatest national security threat.”